 The government, on the other hand, is merely our servant and should not try to influence social matters.
 Instead, it should ensure equal opportunity through access to high quality education for all children, and in doing so minimise any ill-effects of any continuing discrimination practiced by society.

-Once reasonable equal opportunity has been assured to all children, we will take steps to abolish reservations in seats to elected bodies, , educational institutes, jobs and promotions.
+Once reasonable equal opportunity has been assured to all children, we will take steps to abolish reservations in seats to elected bodies, educational institutes, jobs and promotions.

 Reservation is particularly inappropriate to correct gender discrimination (assuming a government has any role in this area at all).
 Reservation of seats for women often results in the spouse or close woman relative of established political leaders parading as “representatives” of women, with power being retained in the political family.
 Instead of this we believe that each political party should give greater representation to women.
 We are committed to giving greater political representation for women through our party processes.